Tarieret/Portfolio/index.md

 Hi, my name is Tariere!
 I'm a Data Science Master's candidate passionate about the end-to-end lifecycle of machine learning, from exploratory analysis and model selection to cloud deployment, with an emphasis on making deliberate, well-reasoned architectural decisions.
 I am constantly experimenting with new architectures and refining my approach to building impactful AI.

 Outside of work, I'm a cozy gamer (I've recently started making my own mods for the Sims), a sci-fi and anime fan (Cowboy Bebop is untouchable), and someone who genuinely loves learning for its own sake.
 Geography and anthropology are two of my deepest special interests.
-I'm also an artist, I love painting, reading good books and trying out new foods...one of my favorite things about living in NYC area is that good food is always close by!
+I'm also an artist, I love painting, reading good books and trying out new foods...one of my favorite things about living in the NYC area is that good food is always close by!

 ---